-IRR stands for internal rate of return.
-It shows the annualized percent return an investor’s portfolio company or fund has earned (or expects to earn).
+The internal rate of return (IRR) shows the annualized percent return an investor’s portfolio company or fund has earned (or expects to earn).

-Deal IRR, also known as gross IRR, measures the return from a fund’s portfolio.
-This is a common way of determining how successful the general partners’ (GPs’) investments are to date.
+- Deal IRR (also known as gross IRR): Measures the return from a fund’s portfolio.
+This is a common way to determine how successful the general partners’ (GPs’) investments are to date.

 Download the IRR calculator